DHHS Adolescent Treatment Program - Substance Use Disorder (SUD) Services

 The Drug Medi-Cal ODS Waiver “Implementation Plan for Regional Model” encompasses seven counties: Humboldt, Lassen, Mendocino, Modoc, Shasta, Siskiyou and Solano.
 To learn about the new array of providers and expanded services through Partnership's new program, visit the Wellness and Recovery Provider Directory for Humboldt County.

 The Adolescent Treatment Program (ATP) utilizes evidence-based practices from a variety of approaches designed to best meet the needs of youth experiencing substance use disorder(s) (SUD), including mild, moderate and/or severe SUD.
 ATP is available to provide outpatient services to youth ages 12 to 18.
-Call Beacon Health Options to complete a brief screening and connect with a SUD treatment provider that offers the level of care that fits your needs.
+Call the 24-hour Substance Use Disorder Access Line to complete a brief screening and connect with a SUD treatment provider that offers the level of care that fits your needs.
 DHHS staff will connect with you during the call to schedule an assessment should you be referred to DHHS’s ATP.

 Youth may call Beacon screening alone, with a caregiver or another service provider to request services.
 Please feel free to call 707- 441-3773 for questions.